Branded vs. unbranded content

 They decided to create a short film called First Kiss, where 20 strangers got together to kiss one another for the first time.
 The film cost only $1,500 accumulating 110 million YouTube views, with over 1.1 million shares across Buzzfeed.
 The film saw a significant amount of media success too with coverage from The Guardian, the New York Times and CNN.

-The reason the film worked so well was simply because the content you saw was what you got.
+The reason the film worked so well was simply that the content you saw was what you got.
 It was all about the awkward first kiss, and less so about the actual clothing brand, even though the clothing featured in the film and a brief production title “Wren presents” at the beginning.

 So did the film work in terms of a return on investment?
 Yes.
 And it worked very well.